-Jean Wheeler joined the Vancouver Island Health Authority (VIHA) Board of Directors in February 2012.
+Jean Wheeler joined the Island Health’s Board of Directors in February 2012.

 For her commitment to the Interprofessional Rural Placement Program, Jean was awarded an adjunct professorship in the College of Health Disciplines in 2006.
 That same year she was recognized with a Professional Merit award by the Port McNeill Chamber of Commerce.